jomel2778/Simple-Sweep/README.md

 With this Python script you can easily sweep a network and find open ports.
 Simple Sweep then takes the results and completes a port scan.
 Nice, neat and simple.

-Open to inter IP(s) as a command line argument.
-ARP scan is automatically performed on IP(s) entered and then automatically try to ping the IP(s) found during the ARP scan.
-If no IP is provided will automatically perform an ARP scan on the network asking users for ports to be scanned then prompt users if they would also like to perform a ping on the IPs found during ARP scan.
+Open to enter IP(s) as a command line argument.
+An ARP scan is automatically performed on IP(s) entered and then prompted with the option to try and ping the IP(s) found during the ARP scan.
+If no IP is provided it will automatically perform an ARP scan on the network asking users for ports to be scanned then prompt users if they would also like to perform a ping on the IPs found during ARP scan.

 Features: